A Certain Magical Index: Development

 Kazuma Kamachi started his work with A Certain Magical Index when he received a call from Kazuma Miki, the light novel editor, after his submission was rejected at the 9th Dengeki Game Novel Prize (now Dengeki Novel Prize) in 2002.
 Miki began to train him in writing multiple test novels, including a story about a girl sister and a boy with a mysterious arm which became the basis for his light novel.

-In his essay titled If It's Interesting Anything Goes: 600 Million Copies Printed—The Day in the Life of a Certain Editor, Miki stated that the light novel was originally called Last Memory (ラストメモリー, Rasuto Memorī) but he chose the current title because the word "Index" left a "strong personality in the sense and direction" upon his reading of the manuscript.
-Kamachi revealed that Index's name was derived on the "Kinsho Mokuroku" (禁書目録) kanji he found from looking on the encyclopedia since he wanted a name that would "stand out for the character the story was centered around".
-He avoided using difficult kanji for Toma Kamijo's name to help readers able to read it but he kept the meaning behind the character's epithet ("The One who Purifies God and Slays Demons") a secret for now.
+In his essay titled "If It's Interesting Anything Goes: 600 Million Copies Printed—The Day in the Life of a Certain Editor", Miki stated that the light novel was originally called Last Memory (ラストメモリー, Rasuto Memorī) but he chose the current title because the word "Index" left a "strong personality in the sense and direction" upon his reading of the manuscript.
+Kamachi revealed that Index's name was derived from the "Kinsho Mokuroku" (禁書目録) kanji he found from looking in the encyclopedia since he wanted a name that would "stand out for the character the story was centered around".
+He avoided using difficult kanji for Toma Kamijo's name to help readers able to read it but he kept the meaning behind the character's epithet ("The One Who Purifies God and Slays Demons") a secret for now.

 When it came the time to write the story, Kamachi investigated the terms "sorcerer" and "real" online for him to build the world of magic and the magicians' existence in his light novel.
-He also realized that most other Dengeki Bunko novels had magic as a main theme, however, none of them actually invested much into its inner-workings.
+He also realized that most other Dengeki Bunko novels had magic as a main theme; however, none of them actually invested much into its inner-workings.
 As such, he decided to use this as the premise for the series.
 In setting up the world of science, Kamachi "needed some kind of power to oppose" the magic side.
 This helped him to create the idea of Toma Kamijo's known power, the Imagine Breaker, and set the stage for the world-building of Academy City "where science, espers, and magic would gather".

 Upon the release of the first volume of the light novel, Miki stated that "(to be blunt) it sold like crazy.
 Shortly after the official release date, we had to do a reprint half the size of the original printing.
 It was on a Monday.
 I still remember it now.
 It was quite an achievement for an unknown newcomer".
 After the success of the first volume, the second volume was completed in 17 days.
 Subsequent volumes were also completed quickly, with the story for the ninth volume completed before the release of the fifth volume.